Dr. Inmaculada (Inma) Hernandez, PharmD., Ph.D.

 Research Summary

-Inmaculada (Inma) Hernandez is a pharmaceutical health services researcher and a Professor with tenure at the University of California, San Diego.
+Inmaculada (Inma) Hernandez is a Professor with tenure at the University of California, San Diego.
+Her research program sits at the intersection of health services research, pharmaceutical policy, and pharmacoepidemiology.
 Hernandez has authored over 100 scientific articles (>80 as first or senior author), including first-authored papers in JAMA, JAMA Internal Medicine or Annals of Internal Medicine, among other leading journals.
 Her scientific contributions have been covered by media worldwide and have been featured by the main outlets, including New York Times, Washington Post, NPR, CNN, Forbes, or BBC.
-Hernandez was tenured at the remarkably young age of 30 and appointed to a Full professorship at 32.
-Hernandez was recognized on the Forbes 30 under 30 list in 2018 and in 2021 she became the first pharmacist to be honored with the Academy Health Alice S. Hersh Emerging Leader Award.
-This recognition is one of the highest honors for early-career health policy researchers.
-Hernandez currently holds the National Academy of Medicine Fellowship in Pharmacy, and she serves as an Associate Editor for Health Affairs Scholar.
-She is a fellow of the American College of Cardiology and the American Heart Association.

-Besides her policy research, Hernandez maintains a NIH-funded research program focused on the application of advanced methods and large datasets to optimize medication use in older adults.
+Hernandez maintains a NIH-funded research program focused on the application of advanced methods and large datasets to optimize medication use in older adults.
 These pharmaco-epidemiology efforts have centered on improving the use of anticoagulants to prevent strokes associated with atrial fibrillation, a common cardiac arrhythmia.
 Additionally, Hernandez has pioneered the execution of nationwide person-level geographic information systems (GIS) analysis to measure inequities in spatial accessibility to the health care infrastructure.
 This research line commenced in the setting of the COVID-19 pandemic with the development of an app that informed the Pennsylvania Department of Health in the distribution of COVID-19 vaccines to medically underserved areas.

 Academic Achievements